LLINBO: Trustworthy LLM-in-the-Loop Bayesian Optimization: LLINBO : LLM-in-the Loop BO

-In the early stages, when the \textit{client} places greater trust in the LLM’s suggestions, a larger \( \psi_t \) can be chosen to promote broader exploration around \( x_{\text{LLM},t} \), effectively enlarging \( \psi_t \)-suboptimal region of the AF to investigate a wider area influenced by the LLM.
+In the early stages, when the client places greater trust in the LLM’s suggestions, a larger \( \psi_t \) can be chosen to promote broader exploration around \( x_{\text{LLM},t} \), effectively enlarging \( \psi_t \)-suboptimal region of the AF to investigate a wider area influenced by the LLM.
 Over time, we recommend gradually decreasing \( \psi_t \) to rely more on the $\mathcal{GP}$, whose uncertainty estimates become increasingly well-calibrated as more data is collected.

-An upper bound on the cumulative regret for \texttt{LLINBO-Justify} is provided in Theorem~\ref{thm:gpj}.
-We observe that, regardless of whether \( x_{\text{LLM},t} \) is accepted or not, the next query design $x_t$ (either $x_{\text{LLM},t}$ or $x_{\mathcal{GP},t}$) always lies within the \( \psi_t \)-suboptimal region of \( \alpha_{\text{UCB}}(x,F_{t-1}) \).
-Leveraging this observation along with classical UCB analysis techniques~\cite{srinivas2009gaussian}, the result follows directly.
+An upper bound on $R_T$ for \texttt{LLINBO-Justify} is provided in Theorem~\ref{thm:gpj}.
+From (\ref{eq:just}), we observe that, regardless of whether \( x_{\text{LLM},t} \) is accepted or not, the next query design $x_t$ (either $x_{\text{LLM},t}$ or $x_{\mathcal{GP},t}$) always lies within the \( \psi_t \)-suboptimal region of \( \alpha_{\text{UCB}}(x,F_{t-1}) \).
+Leveraging this observation along with classical UCB analysis techniques in \cite{srinivas2009gaussian}, the result follows directly.